- Reliable birth control pill

 - Progestogen-only pill (POP)

 order before 2pm

 What is Norgeston?

-Norgeston tablets contain the progestogen, levonorgestrel, which is a type of female sex hormone.
-When used correctly, is is one of the most reliable forms of reversible contraception, providing 99% effectiveness against pregnancy.
+Norgeston tablets contain a progestogen called levonorgestrel, which is a type of female sex hormone.
+When used correctly, it is one of the most reliable forms of reversible contraception, providing 99% effectiveness against pregnancy.

 - It thickens the mucus in your cervix, making it harder for sperm to get inside the womb.

 - It stops your womb lining from thickening enough for an egg to grow within it.

 - It prevents some women's ovaries from releasing an egg each month.